samdammers/aws-foundry-ssl/README.md

 ### LetsEncrypt TLS Issuance Limits

-Should you run into the allowed LetsEncrypt TLS requests of _5 requests per FQDN per week_, you'll need to wait _one week_ before trying again.
+Should you run into the allowed LetsEncrypt TLS requests of _5 requests per Fully Qualified Domain Name, per week_, you'll need to wait _one week_ before trying again.
 You can still access your instance over _non-secure_ `http`.

 After a week, you can re-run the issuance request manually, or if you haven't done anything major, you may just tear down the CloudFormation stack and start over.